 Pros

-• Candidate matching across internal + external pools
+• Candidate matching across internal and external pools

 • Strong support for workforce planning